shadowblocker/twitter-scraper/crawlers/README.md

 * "Tesla Semi"
 * "Tesla Cybertruck"
 * cybertruck
+* supercharger
 *

 ## Running the crawler

-Now the crawler can be run.
+Now the crawler can run.
 It will iterate through each of the list files running the appropriate SNSCRAPE script against each listfile.

 * cd ..
 * ./snscrape-tesla/snscrape-tesla.sh

-The shell may show some warning about elasticsearch authentication methods being deprecated, this is being worked on but doesn't prevent the scripts from running.
+The shell may show some warning about elasticsearch authentication methods being deprecated, this is being worked on but doesn't currently prevent the scripts from running.

 Output from the crawl will be sent to the logfile listed above and will show the progross: